Senpai wa Otokonoko – Glossary

 Their Thai and Korean names are fairly straightforward transcriptions of their Japanese names.
 Taiga is typically transcribed as ไทกะ Thaika in Thai, but since /g/ can be pronounced as a ng sound [ŋ] in the middle of words, this spelling also sees some use.

-Their French and German names are romanizations of their Japanese names, presented in Western order (given name then family name).
-The circumflex (^) indicates a long vowel, much like the macron (¯) does in Hepburn.
+Their English, French, and German names are romanizations of their Japanese names, presented in Western order (given name then family name).
+The circumflex (^) in Ryuji’s name in French and German indicates a long vowel, much like the macron (¯) does in Hepburn.
 For French and German speakers, vowels with a circumflex are typically much easier to type and more likely to be included in fonts than vowels with a macron.
+On the other hand, English speakers tend to avoid diacritics altogether.

 Honorifics